MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity.md

 * Request Language Similarity Package when requesting MAG.

   > [!NOTE]
   > Language Similarity Package is not included in basic MAG distribution.
-Please ask for Language Similarity Package when requesting MAG.
+Please ask for Language Similarity Package otherwise it will not be included in the MAG distribution.

 ## Contents